idavydov/codon-tensorflow/README.md

 on large trees this is much faster than fastcodeml, probably due to automatic differentiation.

+The downsides are:
+- There's an overhead in creating a computational graph.
+It is a problem especially for small datasets.
+- I'm not sure if computed values are efficiently reused.
+- Some of gradient elements are `nan`, I didn't debug this yet.

 Two models are implemented: M0 and Branch-Site.